BuildingRobotics/debinterface/README.md

     # Get a collection of objects representing the network adapters.
     adapters = debinterface.interfaces()

-    # You get a list you can iterare over.
+    # You get a list you can iterate over.
     # Each adapter has an 'export()' method that returns a dictionary of its options.

     # You can print the name of each adapter as follows: